Pennyw0rth/NetExec-Lab/LeHack-2024/README.md

 Obviously do not cheat by looking at the passwords and flags in the recipe files, the lab must start without user to full compromise

-**Note**: On change has been made on this lab regarding the workshop, the part using msol module on nxc is replaced with a dump of lsass.
+**Note**: One change has been made on this lab regarding the workshop, the part using msol module on nxc is replaced with a dump of lsass.
 The rest is identical.

 ### Original pitch